FEMA and National Weather Service Emergency Alerts

 - There are authorized emergency agencies in your area sending alerts to FEMA

-- Wireless Emergency Alerts will not interrupt your active voice call or data session (including background data transfers).
+- The messages will not interrupt your active voice call or data session (including background data transfers).
 If your device is in use at the time an emergency alert is broadcast, the alert will not be delivered.

 - If you receive an emergency alert on your device, check other sources such as radio, television, or the National Weather Service for additional information or instructions.

-- Wireless Emergency Alerts are initiated by approved state or local Emergency Management Agencies (EMAs).
+- The notifications are initiated by approved state or local Emergency Management Agencies (EMAs).
 These EMAs register directly with the Federal Emergency Management Agency (FEMA) to use WEA to broadcast alerts

 - The WEA system does not use the customer cell phone number to transmit messages and does not use the GPS location of the device or cell towers.
 Instead, messages are broadcast based on a targeted geographical area determined by the Emergency Management Agency initiating the alert.